 All forms of ovarian cancer start in the female reproductive system, usually in one or both of the ovaries, which are grape-sized reproductive glands that produce eggs.
 However, recent research has revealed that some tumors classified as ovarian cancer actually start in the fallopian tubes, which are responsible for transporting eggs to the uterus for fertilization.

-The ovarian cells that are most commonly affected by cancer are the epithelial cells, which are in the outer surface tissue of the ovaries.
-In fact, epithelial ovarian tumors account for 85% to 90% of all ovarian cancers.
+In either case, ovarian cancer most commonly develops in the epithelial cells, which are in the outer surface tissue of the ovaries or fallopian tubes.
+In fact, epithelial tumors account for 85% to 90% of all ovarian cancers.

 Epithelial ovarian tumors are classified as one of the following:

 - Benign – These are noncancerous tumors that do not spread or cause serious health issues.

 - Borderline – Under a microscope, these tumors don’t clearly appear cancerous; they are slow-growing and considered less life-threatening than other ovarian cancers.

 - Malignant – This means the tumor is cancerous.
 Because it develops in the tissue lining of the ovaries or fallopian tubes, epithelial ovarian cancer is also classified as a carcinoma, as opposed to cancer that develops in the blood, lymphatic cells, or other parts of the body.